 during the First World War in the words of those who served.

-the words of those who served.
+on the Western Front.
+The story is told in the words of those who served.

 There is much to learn from the Great War, however, ordinary history books often only explain events on a